diego1389/dev_docs/Design patterns/Design patterns in C# and .Net.md

         }
     }
     ```
-## Builder

-- Gamma categorization:
+### Gamma categorization:

 1. Creational patterns: deal with the creation (construction) of objects.
     - Explicit (constructor) vs implicit (DI, reflection, etc).
     - Wholesale (single statement) vs piecewise (step-by-step).
 2. Structural patterns: structure of the classes (class members).
     - Many patterns are wrappers that mimic the underlying class interface.
     - Good API design.
 3. Behavioral patterns:
     - They are all different (no central theme).
     - They solve a particular problem in a particular way.
+    - Strategy for example.

+## Builder

 - Builder: some objects are simple and can be created in a single constructor call,
     - Other objects require a lot of ceremony to create.
     - Having an object with 10 constructor arguments is not productive.